 What is a frittata and how do I make it?

-A frittata is simply a crustless quiche.
+A frittata is essentially a crustless quiche with little to no cream added.
 This egg white version is so easy to make.

 First, sauté your vegetables.
 This recipe calls for 3 cups of vegetables of your choice.
 This means you can customize it to fit what you like or already have on hand.
 That wrinkly pepper, misshapen squash, end of an onion, and tiny broccoli bits are all welcome in this recipe.
 Plus, using up ingredients already found in your kitchen helps to decrease both food waste and grocery store trips.